 Current policy trends, legal developments and emerging risks connected to business' approaches to and responsibility for ESG, sustainability, human rights and the impacts of climate change.

-View our latest insights globally or click on a specific geography for local insights.
+Click on a specific geography for local insights.

 - Claims in tort for climate change damage to proceed to trial.
 The Supreme Court of New Zealand has unanimously held that claims in tort relating to damage caused by climate change can proceed to a full trial, overturning the Court of Appeal's decision to strike out the claim.
 Jonathan Price Senior Associate 15 February 2024 Read more